rfdrake/tel/README.md

 * Per-user configs are stored in $HOME/.telrc2

 # More Features
-Please read the Commands.md file for an in-depth command list, with examples.
+Please read the [COMMANDS] file for an in-depth command list, with examples.

 # Setup